The Love Boat: Production

-Episodes set and filmed in other European and East Asian locations became more frequent instead of the usual west coasts along the Pacific shores of the Americas as the show continued.
-They traditionally aired as season premieres or during the sweeps months of February, May and November.

 Writing format

 Every episode contained several storylines, each written by a different set of writers working on one group of guest stars.
 Thus, episodes have multiple titles referencing its simultaneous storylines, e.g., the first episode of season one is "Captain & the Lady / Centerfold / One If by Land".

-There were typically three storylines.
-One storyline usually focused on a member of the crew, a second storyline would often focus on a crew member interacting with a passenger, and the third storyline was more focused on a single passenger (or a group of passengers).
-The three storylines usually followed a similar thematic pattern: One storyline (typically the "crew" one) was straight-ahead comedy.
+Each episode typically featured three storylines.
+Storylines focused on members of the crew, the interactions between passengers and crew members, a single passenger, or interactions between several passengers.
+The three storylines usually followed a similar thematic pattern: One storyline (typically a "crew" one) was straight-ahead comedy.
 The second would typically follow more of a romantic comedy format (with only occasional dramatic elements).
 The third storyline would usually be the most dramatic of the three, often offering few (if any) laughs and a far more serious tone.
+A common plotline focused on a romance that had gone sour, with the parties reconciling at the end of the episode.

+On rare occasions, there were crossovers between stories.
+In one episode, actors Robert Reed and Florence Henderson, formerly of The Brady Bunch, guest-starred in separate segments.
+In one scene, the two bump into each other at a buffet table, exchange a questioning look, shrug, and continue on their separate ways.